Edward King (bishop of Lincoln): Prominent Anglo-Catholic

 King became the principal founder of the leading Anglo-Catholic theological college in the Church of England, St Stephen's House, Oxford, which from 2003 to 2023 was also a permanent private hall of the University of Oxford.
 To the world outside, King was known at this time as an Anglo-Catholic and one of Edward Pusey's most intimate friends (even serving as a pall-bearer at his funeral in 1882), but in Oxford, and especially among the younger men, he exercised influence by his charm and sincerity.
 King had also been devoted to his mother, who assisted him at Cuddesdon and Oxford by keeping his house and entertaining guests as his position required.
 King never married and his mother died in 1883.

 A leading member of the English Church Union, King fought prosecutions in lay courts under the Public Worship Regulation Act 1874 (which Archibald Campbell Tait, Archbishop of Canterbury, and the prime minister, Benjamin Disraeli, had secured over Gladstone's opposition in order to restrict the growing Oxford Movement).
-In 1879, King's writings concerning Holy Communion were criticised as "Romish" in a pamphlet by a local vicar.
+In 1879, King's writings concerning Holy Communion were criticised in one pamphlet as "Romish".